 Istanbul’s peak tourist season is summer starting in June and lasting through August when daytime temperatures can reach the low 80s (27°C).
 This is also when accommodation prices rise, and the city is most crowded.
 The best times to visit are March to May and September to November, when the days are more temperate, and you’ll find the city and sights to be much more pleasant.
 A visit from December through February can get you the best deals, however, be prepared for cold (37°F/3°C), wet, and even snowy weather.
 For more info about whether or not you need a visa to visit Turkey, click here.

 Homosexuality is not illegal in Istanbul, however, there are no legal protections for gay and transgender people who often face violence and discrimination.
-Certain acts may be deemed “offenses against public morality” creating a gray space for the LGBT community.
-LGBT tourists generally shouldn’t experience any issues when visiting Istanbul, but it’s also recommended to be cautious with public displays of affection in order to maintain your safety.
-If you take precautions, you can enjoy Istanbul’s thriving LGBT scene with its many gay bars, clubs, and cafes most of which are located in or near Taksim Square and Beyoglu.
+Certain acts may be deemed “offenses against public morality” creating a gray space for the LGBTQ+ community.
+LGBTQ+ tourists generally shouldn’t experience any issues when visiting Istanbul, but it’s also recommended to be cautious with public displays of affection in order to maintain your safety.
+If you take precautions, you can enjoy Istanbul’s thriving LGBTQ+ scene with its many gay bars, clubs, and cafes most of which are located in or near Taksim Square and Beyoglu.
 Istanbul also makes a great jumping-off point for exploring other parts of Turkey like Cappadocia, a place known for its distinctive rock formations.

 Transportation & Airport Transfer